feracommerce/shopify_app_detector/README.md

 Henceforth the root master repo (`feracommerce/shpoify_app_detector`) will be referred to as `upstream` and your own fork will be referred to as `origin`.

-### When to push to upstream
-We only push branches to upstream if you:
-1. Want to let other developers test and run the code, or
-2. You want to work with other developers on some code that needs to be branched from master.

 For example if you're working on `some_large_feature_x` you could create the branch, push to `upstream/some_large_feature_x` and then developer A and developer B can both submit PRs against `upstream/some_large_feature_x`.
 Then when that feature is ready for merge into master, you just submit a single PR from `upstream/some_large_feature_x` to `upstream/master`

 ### Getting your PR approved
 A few key things to note: